 - Portion out comfort foods: Mac n’ cheese cups, stuffin’ muffins, spaghetti and meatballs, and mini Shepherd’s Pies are sure to please even the pickiest of little eaters.

-- Freeze homemade soups, broths, and sauces, and store in a baggie once frozen.
-Then take them out and heat up for quick meals.
+- Freeze homemade soups, broths, and sauces in muffin tins, then store in a baggie once frozen.
+Take them out and heat up for quick meals.

 3-4 pieces of whole wheat bread, torn into small pieces